 - Reflect: We suggest that you share your findings and experiences and reflect as a whole group to help refine key messages and learning outcomes.
 Reflecting on content within the exhibitions challenges the way we think, and asks us to critically question our understanding of the world.
 Our hope is for students to be inspired by our exhibitions and take their new knowledge and experiences away with them to drive positive change at a local level.

 Book into our exhibition tours to gain educator-led insights into the stories, objects and specimens on display.

 Our exhibition activities provide self-led opportunities to scaffold for your students' learning within the exhibitions, using printable resources, thought-provoking questions, simple tasks and engaging prompts.

 Conversation starters aim to ignite creative dialogue between students and their teachers.
 Through freedom of choice, fun questions and quick activities, students are able to investigate specimens and objects through a new lens.

-Exhibition discoveries encourage students to engage critically and think creatively about significant specimens and objects in the galleries chosen by our experts.
+Exhibition insights encourage students to engage critically and think creatively about significant specimens and objects in the galleries chosen by our experts.
 With thought-provoking questions and prompts, these cards will facilitate your students' exhibition learning.

 Test your research skills and gain an in-depth look at some favourite stories, artworks, objects and specimens at the Museum.
 Download our resources, solve our mysteries or take some photos and videos to tell a story about your visit.